-- Field Trips Prince Avenue Christian School provides bus transportation for field trips for students in Kindergarten 12th grades There is no school transportation provided for Pre-K field trips.
-Parents of Pre-K students are responsible for bringing their child to the site of the field trip, staying for the duration of the field trip, and taking their child home once the field trip is complete. - Athletic Events when bus transportation is provided for athletic events, only students who are part of the team, either as a player or a manager, are permitted to travel with the team unless approved by administration.
+- Field Trips Prince Avenue Christian School provides bus transportation for field trips for students in kindergarten 12th grade.
+There is no school transportation provided for PreK field trips.
+Parents of PreK students are responsible for bringing their child to the site of the field trip, staying for the duration of the field trip, and taking their child home once the field trip is complete. - Athletic Events when bus transportation is provided for athletic events, only students who are part of the team, either as a player or a manager, are permitted to travel with the team unless approved by administration.